MysteryPancake/Houdini-VBD/README.md

 WIP of Vertex Block Descent (VBD) in Houdini.
 It runs natively without plugins, as god intended.

+It's a full rewrite in OpenCL based on [TinyVBD](https://github.com/AnkaChan/TinyVBD), [Gaia](https://github.com/AnkaChan/Gaia), [NVIDIA Warp](https://github.com/NVIDIA/warp/blob/main/warp/sim/integrator_vbd.py), [AVBD](https://github.com/savant117/avbd-demo2d) and some ideas from the papers.

 Now supports the main additions from Augmented Vertex Block Descent (AVBD) too!
 Note this currently only affects AVBD constraints.

-There's an OpenCL version for performance, and an old VEX version to show how it works.
+As well as the OpenCL version, there's an old VEX version to show how it works.
 Both are included in the HIP files.

-I ported everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), some bits from [AVBD](https://github.com/savant117/avbd-demo2d), [Gaia](https://github.com/AnkaChan/Gaia) and some ideas from the papers.

 Thanks to Anka He Chen and Chris Giles for making these open source with permissive licenses!